Trae Koch, Director of Transportation

 Eligibility to Ride a Bus

-Lawton Public School students who are enrolled and legally reside within the boundaries of the school district are eligible for bus services: Elementary students who reside one (1) mile away and secondary students who reside one and one-half (1.5) miles away from their respective school are eligible.
+Lawton Public School students who are enrolled and legally reside within the boundaries of the school district are eligible for bus services: Students who reside one and one-half (1.5) miles away from their respective school are eligible.
 For 2019-2020, elementary eligibility will be (1 mile).